IntegerAlex/mewalo-backend/app/docs/api/user/login-verify.md

 The response will be returned in JSON format and will contain the following fields:

-- `jwt` (string): A JSON Web Token that can be used for authenticated requests.
-It will be empty if the verification fails.

 - `message` (string): A message indicating the status of the verification process.

 - `user` (object): An object containing user details if the verification is successful: